miyakawataku/fluent-plugin-nsca/README.md

   ## The service is "ddos_detection"
   service_description ddos_detection

-  ## The return code is read from the field "severity"
+  ## The return code is read from the field "level"
-  return_code_field severity
+  return_code_field level

   ## The plugin output is not specified;
   ## hence the plugin sends the JSON notation of the record.